Visas for your family

 5. When the application is granted

 Dependants will be given visa permission that ends on the same date as yours.
-If they applied outside the UK, they will be given a travel sticker in their passport valid for a short period to travel to the UK where they will then need to collect their Biometric Permit (BRP) within 10 days or arrival, or as soon as possible following any required quarantine period if arriving during the pandemic.
+If they applied outside the UK, they will be given a travel sticker in their passport valid for a 90 days to travel to the UK where they will then need to collect their Biometric Permit (BRP) within 10 days of arrival.

 If they applied in the UK the BRP will be delivered to your home address by courier.